SouthGreenPlatform/trainings/_pages/linux/galaxyPractice.md

 * Import the shared workflow "mapping and cleaning
 * Observe the different steps of the workflow
 * Run the complete workflow.
 It provides a collection of Bam files.
+* Run the SNP calling workflow.
 Observe the final VCF output

 -----------------------